 1938-S Nickel Value

-San Francisco had a practice of using dies beyond their prime condition, resulting in weak strikes even on uncirculated examples.
-This makes Full Steps specimens from San Francisco rarer than those from Denver or Philadelphia.
+The San Francisco Mint had a known practice of using dies well beyond their prime condition in this era, resulting in weak strikes even on uncirculated examples.
+This makes Full Steps specimens from San Francisco meaningfully rarer than those from Denver or Philadelphia ā and researchers like Bill Fivaz have noted that 1938-S “five-steppers” are especially hard to locate compared to Denver issues of the same period.

 1938-S Nickel Price/Grade Chart